SciCompKL/CoDiPack/documentation/examples/Example_12_Manual_statement_creation.md

 The statement helper can be used to push multiple statements on the tape.
 It resets itself each time a complete statement is pushed.

+The tape statistics output in the example shows reduction of stored items on the tape.